 The Regional Australia Institute says ‘COVID-era migration patterns are underscored by an increasing preference for regional areas: capital-city dwellers are moving to the regions in greater numbers, while regional people are electing to stay in place in greater numbers’.

-Shap Acceleration
+Sharp Acceleration

 Domain journalist Sue Williams writes, ‘While “the big shift” began in the 1980s and ’90s, the number of city dwellers undertaking tree or sea changes accelerated sharply when COVID-19 hit.
 “We’re now seeing the move on steroids now,” says Alan Stokes, the executive director of the Australian Coastal Councils Association, formerly the National Sea Change Taskforce.